> The Copper Family > Songs > Come All You Bold Britons

 This song from the repertoire of the Copper Family is printed in The Copper Family Song Book.
 Bob and John Copper sang Come All Bold Britons in 1971 on their Leader box A Song for Every Season.
-The Copper Family also sang Come All Ye Bold Britons live in Will Noble's barn in Denby Dale, Yorkshire on September 27, 1986, which was published in the following year on the EFDSS Holme Valley Tradition cassette Will's Barn.
-John and Jon Copper sang Come All Bold Britons in 1998 on their CD Coppersongs 3: The Legacy Continues.
-Sean and Mark Barratt from the most recent Copper Family generation sang Come All You Bold Britons in 2008 on the Young Coppers's CD Passing Out.
+The Copper Family also sang Come All Ye Bold Britons live in Will Noble’s barn in Denby Dale, Yorkshire on 27 September 1986, which was published in the following year on the EFDSS Holme Valley Tradition cassette Will’s Barn.
+John Copper and Jon Dudley sang Come All Bold Britons in 1998 on their CD Coppersongs 3: The Legacy Continues.
+Sean and Mark Barratt from the most recent Copper Family generation sang Come All You Bold Britons in 2008 on the Young Coppers’s CD Passing Out.

 The Copper Family sing Come All You Bold Britons